 Long established as the UK's biggest advertising agency, as well as one of its most admired creative powerhouses, AMV is also the local outpost for BBDO.
 Having held a minority stake since 1991, the American network acquired the balance of the business in 1998.
-In fact, AMV has served as something of a model for other agencies in the BBDO network.
+In fact, AMV served for many years as something of a model for other agencies in BBDO's international network.
 During the 1980s and 1990s, its founders assembled a portfolio of other businesses alongside main advertising agency Abbott Mead Vickers to offer an impressively broad range of marketing services.
-BBDO subsequently encouraged the other lead agencies in its network to broaden their portfolios in a similar fashion, though in recent years most of AMV BBDO's satellite units have been spun off into Omnicom's other UK-based networks.
+BBDO subsequently encouraged the other lead agencies in its network to broaden their portfolios in a similar fashion.
+In recent years, though, most of AMV BBDO's satellite units have been spun off into Omnicom's other UK-based networks and the main agency has become more streamlined to focus on its core business.

 Selected AMV BBDO advertising